 Yesterday was a biggie birthday.
 Honestly, I have mixed feelings about it.
-There’s two choices every time a monumental midlife birthday shows up.
-(Really, the first one that required a shift in thinking was my 40th.
+Monumental midlife birthdays require change and our own ability to deal with reality.
+(Really, the first one that required a shift in my thinking was my 40th.
 I struggled with it.)

 Now, at 50, either I can let the arrival of this number defeat whatever joyful thoughts there may be in my brain, or just decide to rock the new decade I’ve been gifted.